 1. Promote Awareness Among Employees

-Most of the data security breaches in business today are caused by employees’ ignorance or negligence.
+Most of the physical security and data security breaches in business today are caused by employees’ ignorance or negligence.

 This is because the workers still fall prey to phishing scams, unintentionally expose sensitive data as they work on a mobile device in public, or click on malicious links.